 - That’s it!
 We will take it slow and I’ll be available throughout for support.
 I know it’s a learning curve to try something new and I appreciate the bravery and energy that it takes, so THANK YOU.
 On the other side of that learning curve, I believe you will find it to be worth the effort.

 OPTION 2: ADVANCED/MOBILE.

 - Use TweetDeck or Hootsuite, which give you the ability to do more and fancier things, like scheduling your own tweets.
 I’m a TweetDeck fan (on my MacBook), but these tools are completely optional

 - Feel free to play with the options by setting up curated columns and scheduling tweets.
-However, you will at minimum need to have a #lit302e column.
+However, you will at minimum need to have a column for our class hashtag.

 - It will feel a bit chaotic if you’re not used to Twitter, but sometime during the hour things should click and you should start feeling more comfortable after that.
 By weeks 2-3 you’ll be an old pro.